William Rouse-Boughton

 Sir William Edward Rouse-Boughton, 2nd and 10th Baronet (14 September 1788 – 22 May 1856) was a Member of Parliament for Evesham in Worcestershire.

 Origins

-He was the only son and heir of Sir Charles Rouse Boughton, 1st and 9th Baronet (d.1821) by his wife Catherine Pearce Hall.
+He was the only son and heir of Sir Charles Rouse Boughton, 1st and 9th Baronet (d.1821) by his wife Catherine Pearce.
 He had two sisters, Louisa and Caroline.

 Career

 He is said to have attended Westminster School from 1803 to 1805, but the records are not clear.
 He attended Christ Church, Oxford after which for several years he enjoyed a European Grand Tour until 1813.
 In 1818 he was nominated as Member of Parliament for the rotten borough of Evesham, which seat his father had held, but was ousted on petition by Sir Charles Cockerell.
 His political leanings were far from clear and in his address of thanks, he described himself as "unbiased by any political party of connexion".
 He regained his seat in 1820 and he remained MP for Evesham until 1825.
 His opposition leanings became apparent once in office.
 He inherited the two baronetcies after his father's death in 1821.